turtledna/borer/README.md

 When the borer runs out of steam it stops, and requires more input to continue ( I will put this in a future example ).

 # To run
-Download and extract first, then run index.html.
+Download and extract first, then run index.html on Apache server or http://localhost.
 Built using Chrome.